dev-roadmap/quarkus-tutorial/step-01-configure-quarkus/README.md

   2. Add JSON Support
   3. Add Reactive Support

-For that we will need the following dependences:
+For that we will need the following dependencies:

   1. `io.quarkus:io.quarkus` for creating the REST API
   2. `io.quarkus:quarkus-resteasy-jsonb` for adding JSON serializer to REST API